CleitonBrito/Dots-on-Click/README.md

 # Dots on Click

 ## In this project, the user can click anywhere on the screen and create a random colored ball.
-It is also possible to undo and redo the drawn balls.
+It is also possible to undo and redo the balls that have been drawn.

 ---